 - Joint acquisitions: Partner with other agencies, most notably Boulder County, on joint acquisitions.

-The Open Space and Mountain Parks program is about 92 percent funded by sales and use tax dollars.
-0.88 cents of every dollar spent on retail products in the City of Boulder helps support the continued acquisition of OSMP lands; protecting the land from development and preserving it for future generations.
-Approximately half of this revenue is set to expire by 2019.
+The Open Space and Mountain Parks program is about 90 percent funded by sales and use tax dollars.
+0.77 cents of every dollar spent on retail products in the City of Boulder helps support the continued acquisition and maintenance of OSMP lands; protecting the land from development and preserving it for future generations.

 If you, or someone you know, are interested in selling or donating a property to the Open Space and Mountain Parks program, or if you would like more information on the acquisition program, please call the OSMP office at 303-441-3440, or submit a comment online.